 Sub-zones of Spain's Rías Baixas, Albariño's original home along the Atlantic Ocean

 To deepen your understanding of Albariño, it probably helps to get a feel for its native region of Rías Baixas in Galicia, occupying the northwest corner of Spain directly north of Portugal along the Atlantic.
 Unlike the rest of Spain, which is associated with hot, parched landscapes, Rías Baixas is green and verdant; which also means heavy rainfall (50 inches is not atypical), elevated humidity, and temperatures rarely above 86° F. but almost never below 50°.
 Like living on a Southern California beach, where homes need neither central heating nor air conditioning.
 Albariño makes up close to 95% of Rías Baixas plantings (about 7,500 acres total), largely because it is the only grape suited to this particular terroir.

-Like all the great wine regions of Europe, Rías Baixas is a convergence of climate, soil and grape adaptation.
+Like all the great wine regions of Europe, Rías Baixas is a convergence of climate, soil, and grape adaptation.
 Of its five recognized sub-zones, the finest is said to be Val do Salnés, a gently rolling, alluvial basin situated at the northern end of this DO (i.e. Denominación de Origen).
-This is also the coolest, wettest section of Rías Baixas, although Val do Salnés is also marked by well drained, rocky, pervasively granitic soils (even trellis posts are made out of granite rather than wood).
-In Rías Baixas, Albariño's lime/peach fruitiness, flinty minerality, and occasional salinity (undoubtedly enhanced by the sea salt saturated air) are as much reflections of the grape as terroir.
+This is also the coolest, wettest section of Rías Baixas, although Val do Salnés is also marked by well-drained, rocky, pervasively granitic soils (even trellis posts are made out of granite rather than wood).
+In Rías Baixas, Albariño's lime/peach fruitiness, flinty minerality, and occasional salinity (undoubtedly enhanced by the sea salt-saturated air) are as many reflections of the grape as terroir.

 Close-up of waxy cuticle coated, Lodi grown Albariño